ROCm/amdsmi/docs/how-to/amdsmi-cli-tool.md

                                 DEBUG, INFO, WARNING, ERROR, CRITICAL
 ```

+(cli-ex-static)=
 ### Example output from amd-smi static

+To gain a sense of the AMD SMI CLI's output, the following block is sample
-Here is some example output from the tool:
+output from the CLI tool:

 ```bash
 ~$ amd-smi static